WFisher828/Approximate_Dynamic_Programming_Methods_in_Bayesian_Preference_Elicitation/README.md

 <ins>Sequential_Experiment_ADP.ipynb</ins>
 This is a Jupyter Notebook file which contains code to perform the numerical experiment presented in "Approximate Dynamic Programming Methods in Bayesian Preference Elicitation".
 To run this file, we must have access to the file helper_functions.

+<ins>Plotting.ipynb</ins>
+This is a Jupyter Notebook file which contains code to plot images once an experiment is ran using Sequential_Experiment_ADP.ipynb.
+This file will plot 6 graphs, with four related to D-error reduction and two related to reduction in normalized MSE.
+The four related to D-error are split upon two factors, those being the "min" vs. "max" cases described in the paper and the "full questionnaire" vs. "last four queries".
+The two figures related to normalized MSE are split upon the "min" and "max" cases.

+<ins>parameter_file.txt</ins>
+This is a txt file which contains all of the possible experiment settings, each row corresponds to a particular combination of settings.
+Column 1 corresponds to number of attributes.
+Column 2 corresponds to prior expectation.
+Column 3 corresponds to prior covariance.
+Column 4 corresponds to signal-to-noise ratio.
+Column 5 corresponds to look-ahead horizon.
+Lastly, column 6 corresponds to orthogonality penalty parameter.
+See "Running the Experiment" below for levels of each factor (also described in the paper).
+One may make a file similar to this if they wish to write a batch script to run a subset of multiple experiments in parallel if they have access to a computing cluster.

 **Running the Experiment**: <br />
 ------